 Ever since it was erected, the Computing Center has functioned as a resource center for all campus computer needs, and may prove to be significant for its relationship to the roots of the computer age on campus.
 The purpose of the center is to both provide educational facilities and to provide scientific computations for research projects.
 University faculty and students had to use facilities in other parts of Oregon as well as California for their computing needs prior to its construction.
-The Computing Center was supported partially by a \$30,000 grant from the National Science Foundation.1 It was originally a single story structure but it is now rumored to have been designed to support a second story.
+The Computing Center was supported partially by a \$30,000 grant from the National Science Foundation.
+It was originally a single story structure but it is rumored to have been designed to support a second story.
 This alleged intention was fully realized in 1970 when a second-story addition was done by the original architects, creating the building that is seen today.
 The only other changes to the building are the addition of skylights, replacement of ceiling tiles, and enlargement of bathrooms by architects Robertson and Sherwood in 2001.
 In addition, the southern entry plaza was redesigned when the Lillis Business Center was constructed in 2004.

-While the building has much of its integrity intact and is in excellent condition, it is not exemplar in style.
-When it reaches 50 years of age, it will need to be reevaluated for significance to the campus before a judgment can be made regarding its eligibility for the National Register.
-For now, it is ranked as a non-contributing resource due to its very low significance compared to other campus buildings.
+While the building has much of its integrity intact and is in good condition, it is not exemplar in style.
+It is ranked as a non-contributing resource due to its very low significance compared to other campus buildings.